aershov24/FSC_Candidates_Test/RUST_rgiri9041@gmail.com.md

 ---

-## Q1:  why does not Rust tuple use square bracket to access elements inside?
+## Q1:  why does not `RUST tuple` use square bracket to access elements inside?
 **Difficulty:** `Junior`

 **Source:**